wp-plugins/kebo-testimonials/readme.txt

 This plugin is still very early in its development, so you may experience issues during use.
 While I cannot promise you will have no problems, I will resolve problems quickly once identified.

+Alternatively, give it a week or two and the rough edges will have been fixed and the polish added.
 `

 = Why use Kebo Testimonials? =